Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

-namely, the probability that the data corresponds to the fiducial model, which was used for generating the mock data.
 The obtained values of $\kappa$ along with the corresponding 16th, 50th and 86th percentiles, obtained under the assumption of DM with $m_\chi = 100 \, \s{GeV}$ and $\sigma^\st{SI}_n = 5 \cdot 10^{-47} \, \s{cm}^2$, are displayed in figure~\ref{fig:dd_operator}.
-Similarly, as in the case of DM parameter reconstruction, the correct interaction type is difficult to identify by using Darwin detector only while the situation drastically improves when Darwin and DarkSide 20k data are combined.
-For Darwin experiment alone all the phase-space models perform equally well on average, however, the SHM shows roughly 10\% larger spread in $\kappa$ around the central value than the rest of considered models.
-This implies that correctly identifying the scattering operator under the assumption of SHM is more susceptible to the Poissonian noise, which is inherently present in direct detection experiments.
-Upon combining the signals of Darwin and DarkSide 20k detectors, a larger discrepancy between SHM and equilibrium models becomes evident.
-The median value of $\kappa$ for SHM is around 0.992 while for equilibrium models, it reaches 0.999 or higher.
-Even more important difference arises at the lower end of the distribution of $\kappa$, where 84\% of stochastic datasets lead to $\kappa > 0.79$ in the case of SHM while for the equilibrium models 84\% of stochastic datasets lead to $\kappa > 0.93$ or better.
-In other words, under the assumption of SHM correct categorization of scattering operator is much more sensitive to statistical fluctuations in the event count, even for relatively large values of cross-section which are only slightly below current limits.
+Similarly, as in the case of DM parameter reconstruction, the correct interaction type is difficult to identify by using DARWIN detector only, while the situation drastically improves when DARWIN and DarkSide-20k data are combined.
+For DARWIN experiment alone, all the astrophysical models perform equally well on average, however, the SHM shows roughly 10\% larger spread in $\kappa$ around the central value than the rest of the considered models.
+This implies that the identification of the scattering operator under the assumption of SHM is more susceptible to the intrinsic fluctuations in the observational data.
+Upon combining the signals of DARWIN and DarkSide-20k detectors, a much larger discrepancy between SHM and equilibrium models becomes evident.
+The median value of $\kappa$ for the SHM is around 0.992 while for equilibrium models it reaches 0.999 or higher.
+Even more importantly, one can observe large differences at the lower end of the distribution of $\kappa$, where 84\% of stochastic datasets lead to $\kappa > 0.79$ in the case of the SHM while for the equilibrium models 84\% of stochastic datasets lead to $\kappa > 0.93$ or better.
+In other words, under the assumption of the SHM correct categorization of scattering operator is much more sensitive to statistical fluctuations in the event count, even for relatively large values of cross-section that are only slightly below the current limits, while the kinematically constrained equilibrium models lead to more accurate categorization, regardless of the assumed DM density profile and halo's rotational properties.
+Similarly as in the case of parameter reconstruction, these differences can be mainly attributed to more distinct features in the differential event rate, which arise due to the pronounced knee in the astrophysical factors of equilibrium models, and the inclusion of correlations between the local DM density and its velocity distribution.
 For lower DM masses we find that the identification of the scattering operator becomes more difficult (as was already shown in, e.g.,~\cite{edwards_dark_2018}), and hence the astrophysical factors only play a minor role.
-As a side note, it is perhaps unexpected to see that the NFW model, which was used for generating the mock data, does not lead the most reliable identification of the scattering operator.
-However, this is simply a consequence of the fact that the generated data provides a worse match to other operators in case of alternative distribution functions.
-At the same time, we explicitly checked that by fixing the scattering operator to SI and comparing the evidence of different phase-space models, the largest probability is given to the NFW one, as expected.
+As a side note, it is perhaps unexpected to see that the NFW model, which was used for generating the mock data, does not lead to the most reliable identification of the scattering operator.
+However, this is simply a consequence of the fact that the mock data provide an even worse match to other operators if alternative equilibrium distribution functions are assumed.
+On the other hand, we explicitly checked that by fixing the scattering operator to SI and comparing the evidence of different phase-space models, the largest probability is given to the NFW one, as expected.